carbon-design-system/carbon/packages/icons-react/README.md

 ## Usage

-You can import an icon component intoo your project by referring to its name:
+You can import an icon component into your project by referring to its name:

 ```jsx
 import { Add } from '@carbon/icons-react';